ncsa/xalt/README.md

 XALT is currently located in `/sw/workload/` on Delta.
 The source (this repository) is in `/sw/workload/xalt2/xalt_src` and the executables are in `/sw/workload/xalt2/xalt`.

 Each build of XALT requires a configuration file.
-The configuration file is [Delta_config.py](https://github.com/ScreamingPigeon/xalt/blob/main/Config/Delta_Config.py).
+The configuration file is in [Delta_config.py](https://github.com/ScreamingPigeon/xalt/blob/main/Config/Delta_Config.py).

-Relevant information on configuring XALT can be found
+Relevant information on configuring XALT can be found here
 - [Downloading XALT and Configuring it for your site](https://xalt.readthedocs.io/en/latest/020_site_configuration.html)
 - [Running Configure and building XALT for your site](https://xalt.readthedocs.io/en/latest/050_install_and_test.html)
 - [XALT's Environment Variables](https://xalt.readthedocs.io/en/latest/095_xalt_env_vars.html)